pruthvi247/learningAndThinking/js-learnings/joshcomeau-css-course/02-RenderingLogic.md

 ```
 This result surprised me at first.
 Did it surprise you?

-When we switch to `position: fixed`, the parent's scrollbars disappear, and the element pops into view, as if `overflow` was set to its default value, `visible`.
+#ImportantPoint When we switch to `position: fixed`, the parent's scrollbars disappear, and the element pops into view, as if `overflow` was set to its default value, `visible`.
 Why is that?

 In order for a child to "trigger" the overflow, it needs to be contained by it.
 Setting `position: relative` is enough to contain an absolute child, but _fixed_ children are only ever contained by the “initial containing block”, a box that exists outside the DOM structure.